 The following section describes the changes being made to other District rules due to the reorganization of District Rule 210, as described in Section 3 of this staff report.
-Since these are administrative changes, the revised text for these rules will be made available prior to the public notice for the Board Hearings.
+These amendments are all administrative and do not change or alter the meaning of each rule.